 What is better: a VPN or a proxy?

-If you are an employer looking to monitor internet use through company devices, proxies, like the transparent one, are a better choice.
+However, if you are an employer looking to monitor internet use through company devices, proxies, like a transparent one, might be a better choice.

-Despite VPNs and proxies working on roughly the same principles, one of the technologies is definitely more sophisticated and powerful.
-So when it comes down to functionality, the proxy vs. VPN fight is easily won by VPNs.
-Now, how about you try one out?
+Despite VPNs and proxies working on similar principles, one of the technologies is undoubtedly more sophisticated and powerful.
+So, when it comes down to functionality, VPNs easily win the proxy vs. VPN fight.
+Now, how about you try a VPN yourself?

 Experience the benefits of a VPN